 The Company is at an early stage of development and, as is common with many exploration companies, it relies on financings to fund its exploration and acquisition activities.
-The Company had a deficiency of current assets over current liabilities of \$197,407 at December 31, 2019; had not yet achieved profitable operations; had accumulated losses of \$3,801,452 at December 31, 2019; and expects to incur further losses in the development of its business.
-Veta does not have adequate cash resources to fund its operations over the next twelve months and will require additional financing in order to conduct its planned work programs on its mineral properties, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
+The Company had a deficiency of current assets over current liabilities of \$375,481 at December 31, 2020; had not yet achieved profitable operations; had accumulated losses of \$4,003,787 at December 31, 2020; and expects to incur further losses in the development of its business.
+Veta does not have adequate cash resources to fund its operations over the next twelve months and will require additional financing in order to conduct its planned activities, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
 There can be no certainty as to the ability of the Company to raise sufficient additional financing in order to continue to operate, and accordingly, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern.
-Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying consolidated financial statements.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern.
+Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.